core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager: entity responsible for a group.
 Each endpoint in a group communicates securely with the respective Group Manager, which is neither required to be an actual group member nor to take part in the group communication.
 The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.

 * Silent server: member of a group that never sends protected responses in reply to requests.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
 A silent server may send unprotected responses, as error responses reporting an OSCORE error.
 Note that an endpoint can implement both a silent server and a client, i.e. the two roles are independent.
 An endpoint acting only as a silent server performs only Group OSCORE processing on incoming requests.
 Silent servers maintain less keying material and in particular do not have a Sender Context for the group.
-Since silent servers do not have a Sender ID they cannot support the pairwise mode.
+Since silent servers do not have a Sender ID, they cannot support the pairwise mode.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.